Welcome to Graiguecullen & Killeshin Parish

 St Clare’s Hospitality

-100% of all donations go directly to helping local people in need.
+Donations go directly to helping local people in need.
 We are extremely grateful to everyone who donates their time and/or money to this cause.
 Just a reminder about our food bins at the church doors and in the Parish Centre.
 We would really appreciate any donations of tinned peas, beans, cooking rice, coffee, custard powder etc. as our stocks are low.
-Like us on Facebook please Click Here

 All Work Done For The Greater Glory Of God

 For information on our statement on safeguarding children Click Here

 If you are concerned about the welfare and safety of children or vulnerable adult contact Diocesan Designated Liaison Person (DLP) – Ms Joan Treacy: Ph:085 8021633 | Efirstname.lastname@example.org.
 Safeguarding Reps: B. Lloyd – 087 7719368 | Suzanne McWey – 087 6216207.

 To view the Church Calendar: Sept 2018 – Aug 2019 Click Here